koffeeboi/SlugPings/README.md

   remotes/github/master
 ```

 If you do not see the master branch nor the dev branch, contact the owner of the repository.
 Examples of `dev` and `master` branches.
+It may look different.
+Do not worry.
 ```bash
   remotes/github/dev
   remotes/github/master